 Spider mites are the number #1 pests for the prayer plant especially indoors.
-Plants experiencing an attack from spider mites will have a dull, lack luster appearance.
+Plants experiencing attacks have a dull, lack luster appearance.

-Clean the plant and leaves regularly and apply Neem oil to control spider mite populations.
+Clean the plant and leaves regularly.
+Apply Neem oil sprays to control spider mite populations.

 Maranta leuconeura is not drought tolerant.
 Water the entire root ball and soil until all the excess water runs out of the drainage hole in the bottom.